-- Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Child Sexual Exploitation policy

-- Promoting the Welfare & Safety of Children in Specific Circumstances - Know about CSE
+- Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Child Sexual Exploitation policy - Promoting the Welfare & Safety of Children in Specific Circumstances - Know about CSE

-Child Criminal Exploitation: County Lines
+Child Criminal Exploitation: 'County Lines'

-Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism 98 should be considered.
+Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of 'county lines' criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+The key to identifying potential involvement in county lines is missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism should be considered.
 Like other forms of abuse and exploitation, county lines exploitation: